busgurlu/cakephp-recaptcha/readme.md

 	public $components = array('Recaptcha.Recaptcha' => array('actions' => array('add', 'delete')));

+Add actions where you really use Recaptcha.
+Component add to Model validation rules if match current controller->action with array actions.

-Add this to yout view:
+Add this to your view:

 	echo $this->Recaptcha->display();